you1anna/ai-complaint-resolution/DEMO_GUIDE.md

 ## 🚨 Troubleshooting

+**"command not found: python" or "ModuleNotFoundError"**
+- Make sure virtual environment is activated: `source venv/bin/activate`
+- If venv doesn't exist, create it: `python3 -m venv venv`
+- Install dependencies: `pip install -r requirements.txt`

 **"ANTHROPIC_API_KEY not set"**
 - Edit `.env` file
 - Add your API key from console.anthropic.com

 **"No complaints found"**
 - Run: `python cli.py init`

+**"Object of type datetime is not JSON serializable"**
+- This bug was fixed in `src/workflow.py` by changing `.dict()` to `.model_dump(mode='json')`
+- Update to latest version or apply the fix manually

 **Commands are slow**
 - Normal!
 AI analysis takes 30-90 seconds per complaint